-We didn’t know whether we were having a boy or girl when I was pregnant with Monkey.
+We didn’t know whether we were having a boy or girl when I was pregnant with my child.
 Everyone thought I was having a boy, I don’t think there were any bet’s on Bump turning out to be a girl.

 If Bump had been a girl I had already decided she would have been named after my maternal Granny.
 It was not up for discussion, I’ve never told my husband that!
 That wasn’t meant to be.